By Charbel Zada

 I met the government’s announcement that wearing masks would be mandatory with annoyance.
 PPE is essential, that cannot be denied, but masks contribute to a huge, intense feeling of isolation for me, and for anyone who cannot understand what is being said without lip reading.

-Mandatory masks reduce my ability to engage socially with friends and family, but, more importantly, they are barrier to engaging with health professionals (fun fact: people with disabilities have various comorbidities).
+Mandatory masks reduce my ability to engage socially with friends and family, but, more importantly, they are barrier to engaging with health professionals (fun fact: people with disability usually have various health conditions).
 My little world got even smaller.
 It was a catalyst for a particularly harsh depressive episode that lasted for months; a hole I’ve just recently climbed out of.

 In Victoria, there’s a growing concern the disability support sector is headed for the same crisis of rising COVID-19 cases that the aged care sector is currently suffering through.
 Both of these crises are an indictment of our society’s apathy towards its most vulnerable people, fueled by the absence of a stable, well-trained workforce, appropriately supported by our institutions.